Postgraduate Academic Studies

 Expertise in Subject Areas

-Currently, studies in teaching Foreign Languages, Handicrafts, Gardening, Physical Education, and Music are possible.
+Currently, studies in teaching Foreign Languages, Handicrafts, Gardening, Physical Education, and Music are possible, provided we have five or more applicants per subject.

-A Bachelor´s Degree or the equivalent in Education or a field related to a school subject.
+A Bachelor´s Degree or the equivalent in aa field related to education and/or a school subject.
 Many subjects are suitable - please ask us.

 Faculty for the International Masters Programme